 In general, linear opamp circuits will not cause impulse currents, because the audio signal is relatively slow.
 In many cases, the power supply current will not be modulated at all, because the opamp's output current remains substantially within its linear (Class-A) region.
-Even where the supply current is modulated, it will a relatively slow modulation, and track inductance is generally insignificant.
+Even where the supply current is modulated, it will a relatively slow modulation, and track inductance is generally insignificant within the audio range.

-The essential sections of almost all regulators are shown above.
+The essential sections of almost all regulators are shown above (in highly simplified form).
 The voltage reference is most commonly a band-gap reference, because these are very stable, easy to implement during IC fabrication, and have excellent performance.
 The nominal reference voltage is 1.25V, and this is easily amplified to achieve the required voltage.
 Alternatively, the band gap reference can be used to control a current source that supplies a 6.2V zener diode.
 This voltage is chosen because the positive and negative voltage coefficients of the zener cancel, providing a very stable reference voltage over a wide temperature range.

 The regulator circuit uses feedback to maintain a low output impedance and to maximise noise rejection.
 Because all feedback circuits have stability criteria that must be met to prevent oscillation, there will always be a frequency above which the regulator cannot function well.
 A suitably sized output capacitor is used to maintain the low impedance up to the highest frequency of interest.